LUC-Intro-to-Web-Development/lab-1-version-control-practice-with-git-and-github-kriziaolitoquit/README.md

 # Lab 1 Version Control Practice with Git and GitHub

+# Full-stack Nodejs Boxing Stat App
+This application will display boxing data on current and previous boxing professionals.
+Lab 1 is focused on project set-up and version control.
+Lab 2 focuses on working with Express framework the user to Create, Retrieve, Update and Delete Boxing data.

 **Directions**
 This lab consist of 5 deliverables that will require you to fulfill a series of steps.
 It might be helpful to print off this document as you fulfill the 5 deliverables.